W3C

 Charset

-Declaration directive, specified via HTML meta tag or HTTP headers, defines the character encoding of a document.
+Declaration directive, specified via an HTML meta tag or HTTP headers, defines the character encoding used to interpret text in a web document.

 2